 It is important to ask the right questions at an early stage of the disclosure process.
 Open questions relating to the existence of any crypto assets, online accounts with exchanges, or the location of any digital currency wallets need to be asked.
 Cryptocurrency account addresses and exchange statements should be provided to evidence holdings.

 There may be indicators of undisclosed cryptocurrency, based on disclosure already given, or from a party's knowledge.
 There may be wealth that seems incommensurate with the sources of income and assets held, necessitating further disclosure.
 If the required disclosure is not forthcoming or does not evidence the purchase of cryptocurrency, it may be necessary to seek an Order from the Court for specific disclosure from the party suspected of holding the investment or even from relevant third parties.

 If there is evidence of dissipation it may be possible to seek a Court injunction freezing the assets of the other party and, if necessary, seeking to cover cryptocurrency exchanges so that the investment cannot be traded.
 It may be necessary to take steps to physically secure the means of storage on which the private codes needed to make up a unit of cryptocurrency are stored, to prevent transfer or even destruction of the means of storage.
 The order may specifically preserve any computer, USB device or other form of device where the private keys to the cryptocurrency may be recorded and held.

 Valuation of cryptocurrencies

-The value of cryptocurrencies at the date of Form E could be significantly different from the date of settlement or a court hearing, and significantly different again at the date of implementation.
-At the very least a long-term view of pricing will be required and expert evidence may be needed to assist the court.
+The value of cryptocurrencies at the date of financial disclosure could be significantly different from the date of settlement or a court hearing, and significantly different again at the date of implementation.
+At the very least a long-term view of pricing will be required, and expert evidence may be needed to assist the court.